I have started my vintage watch collection with a simple Rolex Royal and Rolex Speedking and Rolex Bubbleback during the late 1988.

 Despite being ‘entry-level’ these offer a ton of character and remain an overlooked part of the important history of Rolex on their journey to the powerhouse brand that they are today.
 This is nothing short of a delightful vintage piece that can be worn every single day, on any occasion, and on virtually any wrist.

-The 34mm Rolex models are chronically slept on and present great value next to its more well-known siblings, while truly embodying the essence of Rolex.
+Once in a long while, a watch with nice dial, case, and movements comes alomg the way.
+The 34mm Rolex models are present great value next to its more well-known siblings, while truly embodying the essence of Rolex.

 No comments: